amirsanni/Video-Call-App/README.md

     - Once you put the Proxypass directive there, restart your server and there you go.

  This [answer on Stack Overflow](https://stackoverflow.com/a/28393526/4522890) should be helpful.
+ - Please note that Chrome and Firefox (>= 68) will not allow access to media devices except the application is running on SSL.